tuxberlin/raspberry-pi-alarm-clock/01-basic-rpi-install.md

 $ unzip 2017-11-29-raspbian-stretch.zip
 ```

-Put the SD Card into your computer and find the device point.
+Put the SD card into your computer and find the device point.
 Example:
 ```
 $ lsblk